EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 ### Customize the Instantiation, Persistence and Removal of All Entities

-EasyAdmin appliest the simplest possible code when creating, editing, persisting and deleting entities.
+EasyAdmin executes the simplest possible code when creating, editing, persisting and deleting entities.
 For example, this is the code used to create new entities before passing them to the form displayed by the `new` view: